sebastiandedeyne/sebastiandedeyne.com/content/posts/lessons-from-atomic-habits.md

 date: 2021-04-08
 categories: ["articles"]
 image: /media/atomic-habits.jpg
-keywords:
+tags:
   - Productivity
   - Books
 ---

 Last year, I read [Atomic Habits](https://jamesclear.com/atomic-habits) by James Clear.
 I first heard of James Clear during Justin Jackson's [Laracon 2019 talk](https://www.youtube.com/watch?v=AfEBby1KRyU) in New York, when he quoted:

 > Every action you take is a vote for the type of person you wish to become.
 >
 > No single instance will transform your beliefs, but as the votes build up, so does the evidence of your identity.
 >
 > This is why habits are crucial.
 They cast repeated votes for being a type of person.

 I picked up the book a while later.
 It was a great read and I got through it pretty quick!
 However, the key metric for a book like this is: did it have an impact on my daily life or mental models?

 <!--more-->